Shlurp/Strudel/info/tutorial/lesson3.md

 + **DWORD** - (double word) 4 bytes
 + **QWORD** - (quad word) 8 bytes

-Another important note is that pointer arithmetic is supported in Dumdum.
+Another important note is that pointer arithmetic is supported in Strudel.
 A `MOV` instruction like:
 > `MOV` QWORD RAX [RSP - 8]

 Is valid.